guptadeepak8/expense-mern/README.md

 # expense-mern

-This is web use to store your all transaction
+This is web App use to store your all transaction

 ## Whaat it can do?

-pretty much everything post,delete & delete
+pretty much everything post,delete & Edit